Select Page

 The moment we submit our lives to Christ we’re declared righteous and are justified.
 He paid the price for our sins.
 However, we still must work out our salvation with fear and trembling (Philippians 2:12).

-Jesus said that if we want to be His disciple then we must pick our cross, daily, and follow Him.
+Jesus said that if we want to be His disciples, we must pick up our crosses daily and follow Him.

 The prosperity gospel teaches that God wants everyone to be millionaires.
 Private jets, luxury automobiles, and sprawling estates are commonplace in this movement.
 At least among the leadership.
 Kenneth Copeland, Jesse Duplantis, and others audaciously brag about their fleet of planes and their massive homes.
 They provoke followers to give to them so they can live similarly.
 Sadly, they use greed as their motivation.

-One way to deny ourselves is to fearlessly give your resources.
-One does not need to give to a prosperity gospel preacher.
-Find an organization that is doing something that you love but can’t do and give to them.
+One way to deny ourselves is to give your resources fearlessly.
+You do not need to give to a prosperity gospel preacher.
+Find an organization doing something that you love but can’t do and give to it.

 There are countless ways to give to great causes.